ftr9/Lab_4_Number_1/readme.md

-## Write a Program to compare two numbers and display the largets number using form application
+## Write a Program to compare two numbers and display the largest number using form application

 # Step - 1 - in Program.cs file